 These arrows show you the bearing directly to a radio station or waypoint-in other words, the track that you would need to fly to go directly to it.
-BRG 1 is yellow in color and is depicted with a single arrow head when displayed on the HSI display.
-BRG 2 is orange in color and has a double arrow head.
-There is also a textual information item for each bearing pointer that describes its source (eg. SKYVIEW, NAV1, etc.) and the distance from that source in available.
+BRG 1 is depicted with a single arrow head when displayed on the HSI display.
+BRG 2 has a double arrow head.
+There is also a textual information item for each bearing pointer that describes its source (e.g. SKYVIEW, NAV1, etc.) and the distance from that source in available.
 Distance is only shown when only one bearing source is selected.
 Each of the bearing pointers can be cycled between all available bearing sources by pressing BRG 1 or BRG2 in the PFD Menu.